Applying Basic Marketing Principles to Your EMail Messages

 E-mail is a great marketing tool, but you can’t simply communicate any e-mail message multiple times and expect the messages to result in sales.
 Make your e-mail messages as concise as possible; people usually scan e-mails rather than take the time to read every word.

-Clear and concise messages are by far the best choice for e-mail , but your messages should include the following content at a minimum:
+Clear and concise messages are by far the best choice for e-mail content, but your messages should include the following content at a minimum:

 Your value proposition: A value proposition is a statement that tells consumers why your products or services are worth paying for.
 A good value proposition shows consumers that your products or services solve a problem or fulfill a want or need better than anyone else can.
 Here are some examples of value propositions:

-• “Want it tomorrow?
-Our free is the fastest available.”
+- “Want it tomorrow?
+Our free shipping is the fastest available.”

-• and other elements to reinforce the text
+- Images and other design elements to reinforce the text

-• “Click this link to add this item to your .”
+- “Click this link to add this item to your shopping cart.”

-• “Click this link to download the video.”
+- “Click this link to download the informational video.”

 Here are some questions to ask yourself to help determine what your e-mail messages should say.
 As you answer each question, think in terms of what your customers find beneficial about your business instead of simply stating your own interests